RudjiGames/zidar/doc/zidar_doc_05_samples.md

 solution "tool_using_a_library"
     setPlatforms()
     projectAdd("03_tool_using_a_library")
+    startproject "03_tool_using_a_library"
 ```

 Only `projectAdd()` for the tool is called — zidar automatically pulls in `02_hello_library` as a dependency.
 The generated solution contains both projects with the correct build order.
+The `startproject` directive tells the IDE which project to run when pressing "Start Debugging".

 ### Dependency Resolution in Action